Using Data in Quality Improvement

 - Recognize the different types of statistical process control (SPC) charts

 - Describe how classical statistical analysis (including regression) and run or SPC chart analysis complement each other

 The faculty and planners of these activities have no relevant relationships to disclose.
 All relevant relationships were mitigated prior to the start of this activity.

 In accordance with the ACCME Standards for Commercial Support, SHM requires that individuals in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest.
 SHM mitigates all conflicts of interest to ensure independence, objectivity, balance, and scientific rigor in all its educational programs.
 All relevant financial relationships shall be disclosed to participants prior to the start of the activity.

 Furthermore, SHM seeks to verify that all scientific research referred to, reported, or used in a continuing medical education (CME) activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
 SHM is committed to providing its learners with high-quality CME activities that promote improvements in healthcare and not those of a commercial interest.

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Society of Hospital Medicine designates this activity for a maximum of 2.00 AMA PRA Category 1 Credit(s)TM.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Society of Hospital Medicine designates this activity for a maximum of .75 AMA PRA Category 1 Credit(s)TM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The following is an interactive educational module designed to help you gauge your basic knowledge of the topic and then direct you to areas you may need to focus on.
-It consists of several sections: a study program & CME evaluation.
+It consists of the following a study program & CME evaluation.
 All sections must be completed to receive CME credit.